schizoidnightmares/schizoidnightmares.com/_posts/2023/2023-03-28-website-redesign.md

 ---
 title: Website redesign
 description: I finally got around to redesigning my website from the ground up
-last_modified_at: September 26, 2023
+last_modified_at: August 1, 2023
 ---

 I finally got around to redesigning my website from the ground up.

-**UPDATE 2023-08-01: I have updated my website since this post.
+**Updated August 1, 2023: I have updated my website since this post.
 Some details may be out of date.**

 I designed my previous website using the drag-and-drop online editor <a href="https://weebly.com/" target="_blank">Weebly</a>, with customized CSS.[^1] After experimenting with different drag-and-drop tools (attracted to their ease of use), I settled on <a href="https://jekyllrb.com/" target="_blank">Jekyll</a> instead.
 My goal with the redesign is minimalism and user-friendliness.
 Since Jekyll provides me greater control than Weebly, it serves this goal well.